korlibs-archive/korim/README.md

 ### TTF Reading and rendering

-Korim provides a pure Kotlin TTF reader, and using native vectorial rendering allows you to render glyphs, texts and to get advanced font metrics.
+Korim provides a pure Kotlin-Common TTF reader, and using native vectorial rendering allows you to render glyphs, texts and to get advanced font metrics.

 ### Korio integration